doroved/mid/README.md

 - `powershell -command "Get-WmiObject Win32_BaseBoard"`: Returns the serial number of the computer's baseboard.
 It usually remains constant and does not change.

 - `powershell -command "Get-WmiObject Win32_Processor"`: Returns the computer's processor identifier.
 It should remain unchanged, except in cases of processor replacement.

+## Linux

+- `machine-id`: A machine identifier (ID) that is used to uniquely identify a computer on Linux systems.

+> **Unfortunately, this parameter is subject to change, and a reliable solution for Linux has not been found yet.**

 ## Installation